 Conjugate

-The conjugate is where you change the sign in the middle of two terms like this:
+The conjugate is where we change the sign in the middle of two terms like this:

 Examples of Use